What are the FY25 rates?

 You can choose a different option for each tier (priority level) and for each resource pool (set of servers).

 Example 1: PI with heavy CPU usage but only limited GPU usage-- You can get a CPU-inclusive subscription, which provides unlimited hours on the CPU resources for a fixed annual cost; for the CPU resources you just pay the subscription for a particular priority level for your jobs.
-For the GPU resources, you can pay per hour with the hourly rate based on whatever priority level you select for your jobs.
-In this case, you would pay the fixed cost for CPU usage and the hourly rate for GPUs.
+For the GPU resources, you can access the Free Tier GPUs.

 Example 2: PI with heavy GPU usage-- You can get an all-inclusive subscription, which provides unlimited access to both CPU- and GPU-based resources for a fixed annual cost.
 In this case, you would just pay the annual fixed cost in our rate sheetopen in new window.

-Example 3: Student who does not have funding -- We are introducing the Free Tier to support researchers who want to use CHPC resources for small projects and to test out their workflows before putting them into the paid queues.
-In this case, just submit your job to the free partition, and your PI will not be charged for that use!
+Example 3: Student who does not have funding -- We have the Free Tier to support researchers who want to use CHPC resources for small projects and to test out their workflows before putting them into the paid queues.
+In this case, just submit your job to the "free" partition, and your PI will not be charged for that use!

 Example 4: PI with a condo'ed server but wants to use other CHPC resources periodically-- You pay a fixed annual maintenance fee, and you have unlimited access to your machine (to be clear - for no additional fee)!
 It is your machine, so you can use it as much or as little as you like.
 If you have explicitly allowed us to offer your machine to others when you are not using it, we give you credit for the hours others use ("lending credits"), which can be used to offset any charges you accrue for using other CHPC resources.
-To use other CHPC resources, just submit to the appropriate partition, and we will take care of tracking that time and discounting it by your lending credits.
+To use other CHPC resources, just add a subscription (or use the Free Tier - "free") and submit to the appropriate partition.
+We will take care of tracking that time and discounting it by your lending credits.

 Example 5: I am working on several projects with several PIs during the year; how can I make sure the correct PI is charged for each job I run?-- Our batch scheduler (SLURM) allows us to associate you with multiple PIs, so the first step is to let us know so we can set up the association.
 Once you are associated with multiple PIs, you can charge usage to different accounts, by specifying the -A <account to charge> flag for any job.